mattermost/docs/source/cloud/cloud-mobile/troubleshooting-mobile.rst

 To help us narrow down whether it’s a server configuration issue, device specific issue, or an issue with the app, please try the following things and include the results in your support request:

-**Connect to another server**
+**Connect to our community workspace **

-1. Create an account at https://demo.mattermost.com
+1. Create an account at https://community.mattermost.com
 2. Erase your mobile application and reinstall it
-3. In your mobile app, enter the server URL https://demo.mattermost.com and then your login credentials to see if the connection is working
+3. In your mobile app, enter the server URL https://community.mattermost.com and then your login credentials to see if the connection is working

 **Connect with another device**